dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

-The array with all landmarks is an array of points; syntactically it is a `Contour` though semantically is not a contour so I put another type `Landmarks` which syntactically is equal to `Contour` type to underline semantical differences:
+The array with all landmarks is an array of points; syntactically it is a `Contour` though semantically is not a contour so I use another type `Landmarks` which syntactically is equal to `Contour` type to underline semantical differences:

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp landm